qzydustin/qzydustin.github.io/_posts/2022-07-08-time-complexity-of-recursive-algorithm.md

 }
 ```

-In this case, the number of recusions = logn \* logn; The number of operations per recursion = 1.
+In this case, the number of recursions = logn \* logn; The number of operations per recursion = 1.
 So the time complexity is still O(n).
 However, we have the double counting part.